 John Kessler’s chosen medium, sculpture, serves as a lens to the serenity and truth of the wild.
 He peers through this lens, observes the full splendor and substance of what lies beneath, and then creates it anew.

-A registered Kispoko Shawnee, John left his successful career as a wine salesman in 1993 to explore the spiritual side of his American Indian heritage and hone his sculpture-making skills.
+John left his successful career as a wine salesman in 1993 to explore the spiritual side of his art.
 He made his home in the mountains of Taos, New Mexico, and Lake George, Colorado, where he was surrounded by the nature that inspires his work.
-Some of his first projects were prayer pipes made from pipestone.
-The Shawnee believed smoke from these pipes “carried your prayers to the Great Spirit,” Kessler says.

 John’s signature stone is expanded obsidian, a black volcanic glass hand-chosen from a mine near Yosemite National Park in California.
 Over the years, he has learned to listen to the rock before he carves it.
 “I look at the stone and see what it wants to be,” John says.
 “I used to make the rock be what I wanted it to be, but I learned not to fight, but rather to say, ‘All right, we will do it your way.’”